RADIUS Server Log Files

 The size option is mutually exclusive with the time interval options (daily, weekly, or monthly).
 If you specify the size option after you specify time criteria, then log files are rotated without regard for the last rotation time.
 The last specified option takes precedence.

 Use SSH to configure RSA RADIUS log rotation in the /etc/logrotate.d/radiusd file.
-For instructions, see the RSA Authentication Manager RADIUS Reference Guide.
+For more information, see the RSA Authentication Manager RADIUS Reference Guide.

 Debugging Level